duraiMuruganTY/getting-and-cleaning-data/README.md

 2. Merge train and test
 3. Extract only measurements with mean and standard deviation
 4. assign names to the activity
-5. again using dataset with all metrics to give proper descriptive name
-6. summarize each metrics by subject and activity
+5. summarize each metrics by subject and activity